Hodariad/BSc._AudioEncryption_DNAcomputing/README.md

 This project is open-source and licensed under the MIT License.

 ## Author
-This project was developed as part of a research initiative on DNA-based audio encryption.
+This project was developed by Hoda Ahmed Riad (Hodariad39@gmail.com) under the supervision of professor Mohamed Karam Gabr.